Office Hours: Monday-Thursday, 8:00 a.m. – 5:00 p.m. (Closed 12:00-1:00 p.m.). Wednesday by Phone Only.

 • Northeast Fairfield Zone covers Northeast Fairfield (formerly serviced by FAST Routes 2 and 4).
 Three locations on Travis Air Force Base (David Grant Medical Center, BX, and Call Center) are also served (eligible military ID is required).
 A connection can be made to FAST Routes 1, 3, and 6 to travel outside the zone.

-FAST Connect ADA
+FAST Connect ADA (Paratransit)

-FAST Connect ADA is the ADA paratransit complement to FAST local fixed routes.
+FAST Connect ADA is the paratransit complement to FAST local fixed routes.
 FAST Connect ADA is a demand response origin-to-destination service that operates within ¾ of a mile of FAST fixed routes.
 FAST Connect ADA operates during the same days and hours as local fixed routes.

 FAST Connect ADA is reserved for qualifying persons with disabilities unable to board a FAST bus, access a FAST bus stop, or otherwise navigate the regular fixed route bus system due to a disability defined by the American with Disabilities Act (ADA).
 This does not include disabilities that only make using accessible fixed route bus service complicated or inconvenient.